OctopusDeploy/blog/blog/2020-12/webinar-of-the-year/index.md

 ## Summary

 We've run some world class webinars in 2020, and I'm excited about what we're going to do in 2021 with some great new features landing; and we're going to be focussing on these new features in our 2021 webinars.
-Our pipeline for the first quarter of 2020 is already looking full, and if you have an idea for a webinar that you'd like to see, please email us on [Advice@Octopus.com](Advice@Octopus.com).
+Our pipeline for the first quarter of 2020 is already looking full, and if you have an idea for a webinar that you'd like to see, or even an improvement we can make on webinars then please email us on <Advice@Octopus.com>.